here-be/snapdragon/README.md

 * All parsing and compiling is handled by simple, reusable middleware functions
 * Inspired by the parsers in [pug](http://jade-lang.com) and [css](https://github.com/reworkcss/css).

+## History

+### v0.5.0

+**Breaking changes**

+Substantial breaking changes were made in v0.5.0!
+Most of these changes are part of a larger refactor that will be finished in 0.6.0, including the introduction of a `Lexer` class.

+* Renderer was renamed to `Compiler`
+* the `.render` method was renamed to `.compile`
+* Many other smaller changes.
+A more detailed overview will be provided in 0.6.0.
+If you don't have to time review code, I recommend you wait for the 0.6.0 release.

 ## Usage examples

 ```js